 Lisa came to Bellingham to attend Western Washington University (WWU), graduating with a B.S. in Environmental Studies from Huxley College.
 She's been here ever since.
 Her work roots are in resource conservation and providing outreach services for local waste reduction, recycling, and composting programs.

-Lisa lives within walking distance of Fairhaven, downtown, and WWU with her husband and daughter, an original Explorers Club member.
-She is an early morning runner, a fan of 2-3 hour door-to-door local adventures, loves to sleep outside, and looks forward to weekends in the Methow Valley, visits home to the lake, and backpack trips with her dad, uncle, and family friends.
+Lisa lives within walking distance of Fairhaven, downtown, and WWU with her husband.
+She is an avid trail runner, loves to sleep outside, and looks forward to weekends in the Methow Valley, visits home to the lake, and backpack trips with her dad, uncle, and family friends.

 Nick grew up in the Pacific Northwest chasing grasshoppers and turning over rocks to look for bugs in his family's backyard.
 He received his undergraduate degree in environmental studies at Pacific University in Forest Grove, Oregon, then moved to Missoula, Montana where he continued his education and spent time exploring the spectacular mountain landscapes of that state.